 1. Introduction

 Since the MouseFunc competition, published in 2008 [Pena Castillo 2008], there has been a surge of interest in applying traditional machine learning methods to the problem of protein function prediction (PFP).
-The PFP problem had already been highlighted as one of importance to biologists, since despite the sequencing of genomes of hundreds (is hundreds right?) of organisms, the biological function of large swaths of these genes are still unknown.
-Methods that tackle the PFP problem have the potential to save large amounts of time and money by providing a list of predictions to direct experimental biologists into testing only pertinent genes for a particular function.
-Traditionally approaches to PFP involved either homology or knowledge-based methodologies, which were either limited in scope or required too much manual input of an expert in the field.
-Yet there is an ever-increasing amount of biological data beyond sequence that provides insight into protein function, such as tertiary structure (cite HPF).
+The PFP problem had already been highlighted as one of importance to biologists, since the biological function of a significant portion of sequenced genes have unknown function.
+Traditionally approaches to PFP involved either homology (with limitations of accuracy) or curation(dependent on rare expertise).
+Yet there is an ever-increasing amount of biological data beyond gene sequence data that provides insight into protein function, such as tertiary structure (cite HPF).
 The MouseFunc competition showed that traditional machine learning methods are capable of taking advantage of such data to provide useful predictions of gene function.

-The methods utilized amongst MouseFunc competitors were quite diverse: SVN’s, Random Forests, Decision Trees, etc. [cite these], but one recurring theme that has since been repeated in several variations in the field was the idea of guilt-by-association.
-In such a method, genes are represented by nodes in a network, with weighted edges defined by a similarity metric obtained from raw data (often the PCC of feature vectors).
-One of the most elegant and best-performing of these methods, is the GeneMania algorithm [Mostafavi 2008], which incorporates prior beliefs and an intelligent network combination algorithm into it’s guilt-by-association framework.
+The methods utilized by MouseFunc competitors were quite diverse: support vector machines, Random Forests, Decision Trees, etc. [cite these], but one recurring theme that has since been repeated in several variations in the field was the idea of guilt-by-association.
+In such a method, genes are represented by nodes in a network, with weighted edges defined by a similarity metric obtained from raw data (often the principal component of feature vectors).
+One of the most elegant and best-performing of these methods, is the GeneMania algorithm [Mostafavi 2008], which incorporates prior beliefs and an intelligent network combination algorithm into its guilt-by-association framework.

-Here we focus on several of the challenges identified in the ongoing work on the GeneMania algorithm, which are also more broadly applicable to the PFP problem in general: Utilizing available data to form prior beliefs about the biological functions of a gene, choosing a set of high-confidence negative examples, and combining disparate data sources.
-We present a parameterizable Bayesian technique for computing prior functional biases for each gene, as well as a framework for tuning these and other parameters in the original GeneMania algorithm.
+Here we focus on several of the challenges identified in the ongoing work on the GeneMania algorithm, which are also more broadly applicable to the PFP problem in general: Utilizing available data to form prior beliefs about the biological functions of a gene, choosing a set of high-confidence negative examples and assigning strengths to them, and combining disparate data sources.
+We present a parameterizable Bayesian technique for computing prior functional biases for each gene, as well as a framework for tuning these as well as the other parameters in the original GeneMania algorithm.
 To facilitate this parameter tuning, we incorporate new optimization techniques that significantly reduce computation time.
-We also present a novel way of defining negative examples that utilizes our computed priors, and integrate these negative examples into the network combination algorithm.
+We also present a novel way of identifying negative examples that utilizes our computed priors and integrate these negative examples into the network combination algorithm.

 Our algorithm demonstrates significant improvement in predictions in several different evaluation settings, as well as reduced computation time.
 We also believe that along with enhanced performance, our algorithm exhibits knowledge-based tendencies that augment its understandability, and position it to gain further performance advantages as new techniques for choosing negative examples are developed.
 Lastly, we discuss the pitfalls of the evaluation of PFP methods with traditional machine learning statistics, and present a new evaluation statistic that is more easily interpretable in the context of predictions for experimental biologists to evaluate.